Instructional Programs Home

 Basic Skills Education

 Basic skills education courses and programs are designed to prepare students for success in careers, day-to-day life activities, and transfer programs.
 English, English as a Second Language, and mathematics are the primary disciplines that offer the basic preparation.
-Laney also offers learning communities including Project Bridge, African American Learning Community, the 6-week Summer Transition Program, and the Career Advancement Academy to help accelerate student learning and smooth transition to college level course work and careers.
+Laney also offers learning communities including African American Learning Community, the 6-week Summer Transition Program, and the Career Advancement Academy to help accelerate student learning and smooth transition to college level course work and careers.

 Cooperative Work Experience Education